Sorry, nothing in cart.

 How Brufen works?

 This works by blocking the effect of some natural chemicals called cyclooxygenase (COX) enzymes.
 Cyclooxygenase (COX) enzymes are responsible for making other chemicals in the body called prostaglandins(PG).
 Prostaglandins(PG) is a chemical that the body release when hit by some kind of illness or injury.
-Prostaglandins are responsible for causing inflammation and pains.
+Prostaglandins are responsible for causing inflammation and pain.
 These compounds are released by the brain and even cause fever.
 By blocking prostaglandins, the body doesn’t feel any pain caused by illness or injury.

 How to take Brufen?